stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 drumming that the night-wind brought.
 She wished it were a striking clock, so that she could know how long this eldritch vigil must last.
 She cursed the toughness of fibre that kept her from fainting, and wondered what sort of relief the dawn could bring, after all.
-Probably neighbours would pass&mdash;no doubt somebody would call&mdash;would they find her still sane?
+Probably neighbours would pass--no doubt somebody would call--would they find her still sane?
 Was she still sane now?

   Morbidly listening, Audrey all at once became aware of something which she had to verify with every effort of her will before she could believe it; and which, once verified, she did not know whether to welcome or dread.
 The distant beating of the Indian tom-toms had ceased.
-They had always maddened her&mdash;but had not Walker regarded them as a bulwark against nameless evil from outside the universe?
+They had always maddened her--but had not Walker regarded them as a bulwark against nameless evil from outside the universe?
 What were some of those things he had repeated to her in whispers after talking with Grey Eagle and the Wichita medicine-men?